Finding the Best Places to Retire Since 2006!

 Is Texas Considered Tax Friendly for Retirement?
 Yes

-Cons: The poverty rate is well above the national average, but this is largely attributed to the student population.
+Cons: The poverty rate is above the national average, but this is largely attributed to the student population.
 The tornado risk is 95% above the national average.
 This area is occasionally brushed by hurricanes.

 Recommended as a Retirement Spot?
 Yes, although it is a very youth-oriented place.
 It does, though, have two senior centers and a city-sponsored Senior Advisory Committee.